 We’d like to help prevent accidents too if we can, so look below to see some car accident statistics for Baton Rouge, Louisiana.

-Types of Baton Rouge Car Accident Cases
+Car Crash Attorney: Types of Car Accident Cases

 Every day, there are an estimated 135,000,000 cars on the road in the US.
 With so many drivers, it’s no wonder that people manage to get into accidents.
 About 40% of these accidents involve alcohol and many accidents actually happen within 3 miles of the home.